-Some people think software testing is a sub activity of the software development.
+Some people think software testing is a sub-activity of software development.
 Some think software testing is not exclusive to software development but to be made available to the entire business.
 Some think it belongs to itself.

-Who need software to be tested and what is the trend in the last 3 years ?
+Who needs software to be tested and what is the trend in the last 3 years?

 - Product Owners